fvaleri/strimzi-debugging/sessions/008/README.md

 Unfortunately, the idempotent producer does not guarantee atomicity when you need to write to multiple partitions as a single unit of work.
 This is usually the case for read-process-write applications, where the exactly-once semantics (EOS) allow atomic writes to multiple partitions.
-The EOS is only supported inside a single Kafka cluster, excluding any external system.
+Transactions are only supported inside a single Kafka cluster, excluding any external system.

-> Where EOS is required for atomic writes to multiple partitions, the Outbox pattern and Spring Transaction Manager (TM) can be used.
+If this is the requirement, you would need to use an additional component such as the Spring Transaction Manager.

 ![](images/trans.png)